-Content of the book, The Essence of Kung fu by Kenichi Sawai
+Content: The Essence of Kung Fu: A Master's Approach to Martial Arts by Kenichi Sawai

 Because I feel this way, after I left China, I continued my own training but made no effort to teach others or spread this particular approach to the martial arts.
 During this long time, a number of people have become convinced that my approach is right, however, and have joined me in training.
 Lately the number of such people has grown and now even includes people from other countries.
 Still I have no intention of opening a training hall or of teaching in the manner of an ordinary instructor.